-- 35. reputational harm period means 60 days from the date of the first publication of an adverse media event. - 36. schedule means the document we provide to you which sets out the personalised details of your policy. - 37. senior management team means the policyholder's Managing Director, Chief Executive Officer, Chief Financial Officer, Chief Operations Officer, Chief Information Officer, Chief Information Security Officer, Chief Technology Officer, General Manager, General Counsel, Risk Manager, Insurance Manager, Privacy Officer, IT Manager, or equivalent role(s) at your business. - 38. subsidiary means an entity other than the policyholder or joint venture or consortium, in which, at the inception of this policy, you have majority ownership, control the composition of the board of directors, or control greater than 50% of the voting rights.
+- 39. reputational harm period means 60 days from the date of the first publication of an adverse media event. - 40. schedule means the document we provide to you which sets out the personalised details of your policy. - 41. senior management team means the policyholder's Managing Director, Chief Executive Officer, Chief Financial Officer, Chief Operations Officer, Chief Information Officer, Chief Information Security Officer, Chief Technology Officer, General Manager, General Counsel, Risk Manager, Insurance Manager, Privacy Officer, IT Manager, or equivalent role(s) at your business. - 42. state, for the purposes of exclusion 10, means sovereign state. - 43. subsidiary means an entity other than the policyholder or joint venture or consortium, in which, at the inception of this policy, you have majority ownership, control the composition of the board of directors, or control greater than 50% of the voting rights.